-One day, after Jesus had been teaching people about God, some mothers started bringing their babies and little children to Jesus.
+One day, after Jesus had been teaching people about God, some parents started bringing their babies and little children to Jesus.

-“Jesus,” one of the mothers asked, “you are such a good teacher.
+“Jesus,” one of them asked, “you are such a good teacher.
 Will you please place your hand on my child’s head and give her a blessing?”

 Jesus was very happy to bless the little children.
 He loved children.

-But the disciples saw all of the mothers and children around Jesus and they thought they were bothering him.
+But the disciples saw all of the parents and children around Jesus and they thought they were bothering him.
 They knew that Jesus must have been very tired from teaching all the adults.
 Surely he wouldn’t want to spend time with all of these children!
-So the disciples began telling the mothers and children to go away and leave Jesus alone.
+So the disciples began telling the parents and children to go away and leave Jesus alone.